Stefan-Endres/shgo/docs/README.md

 ...
 >>> bounds = [(-512, 512), (-512, 512)]
 ```

 shgo has two built-in low discrepancy sampling sequences.
-First we will
-input 30 initial sampling points of the Sobol sequence
+The default ``simplicial`` and the ``sobol`` sequence.
+First we will input 30 initial sampling points of the Sobol sequence

 ```python
 >>> result = shgo(eggholder, bounds, n=30, sampling_method='sobol')